Clusters

 Clusters of Committees

 Havurah's governance is organized into six areas of focus called clusters, and each cluster includes many committees.
 Each committee has its own mission and goals, which makes the Havurah community rich and engaging.
 Members can be involved in as many committees as they want.
-Learn more about each cluster and check out the graphic of Havurah clusters below.
+Click on the hyperlinked name of each cluster to visit the cluster website, which itself contains links to each committee/group page within that cluster.

 Avodah